Acute Compartment Syndrome Attorney in Pittsburgh, PA

 If you suffered permanent damage after your doctor failed to diagnose and treat ACS, you could be compensated for your injuries.
-At Matzus Law, our experienced Pittsburgh medical malpractice attorneys have extensive experience handling all types of medical malpractice cases.
+At Matzus Law LLC, our experienced Pittsburgh medical malpractice attorneys have extensive experience handling all types of medical malpractice cases.
 Let our legal team fight to get you the compensation you deserve.
 Call today or fill out our online contact form.

-For answers to Frequently Asked Questions about Pennsylvania medical malpractice claims, visit the Matzus Law medical malpractice FAQ page.
+For answers to Frequently Asked Questions about Pennsylvania medical malpractice claims, visit the Matzus Law LLC medical malpractice FAQ page.

 ACS and Medical Malpractice

 Before a physician uses pressure measurements to confirm an ACS diagnosis, he or she may complete a physical examination and go over a patient’s history.
 The symptoms of ACS are typically easy to recognize, and any physician operating under a standard level of care will recommend an emergency fasciotomy to relieve the pressure that has built up in the compartment.
 Unfortunately, a delay in diagnosing ACS may occur.
 If a physician fails to diagnose ACS in time, fails to recommend immediate treatment, or fails to facilitate the proper care at a hospital that can perform the procedure, he or she may be guilty of medical negligence.
 Other acts of negligence that may contribute to an ACS malpractice case include mistakes made during the fasciotomy or the contraction of a hospital caused illness.